matt9527-marist/MyObsidianNotes/Parallel Processing/101 Parallel Computing.md

 **Variants of SIMD**
 • *SIMD* -> One instruction, multiple data items
 	• Example: Vector units processing 4 or 8 values at once
+	• Vectorization
 • *SIMT* -> Single instruction, multiple threads
 	• Common in GPU workgroups
+	• Same thing but in a GPU environment
 • Challenge:
 	• Conditionals complicate SIMD/SIMT
 	• All threads must follow the same instruction path